Toward First-Principles Multi-Messenger Predictions: Coupling Nuclear Networks with GR Radiation-MHD in {\tt Gmunu}: Code tests

 Figure~\ref{fig:burning_shock_rho_profiles} shows the rest-mass density profiles at $t = 10^{-6}~{\rm s}$ for models with and without burning suppression.
 Solid lines denote cases where burning is prohibited in shocked regions, while dashed lines correspond to runs where burning is always allowed.
 Overall, our results qualitatively reproduce the trends reported by \cite{2014ApJ...782...12P}: cases without suppression develop slightly faster-moving shocks due to additional energy deposition from unphysical burning immediately behind the shock.
 The absolute shock locations differ marginally from those in their study, likely due to differences in the precise output time (their figure does not show results exactly at $t = 10^{-6}~{\rm s}$) and in the numerical schemes used.

-However, we do not observe the secondary shock structure reported by \citet{2014ApJ...782...12P}.
+However, we do not observe the secondary shock structure reported by \cite{2014ApJ...782...12P}.
 This discrepancy may stem from our use of an IMEX time-integration scheme with direct Newton–Raphson coupling between hydrodynamics and nuclear burning, whereas most previous nuclear hydrodynamics codes evolve the reaction network via operator-split ODE solvers.
 In addition, differences in numerical dissipation—arising from less diffusive Riemann solvers, reconstruction methods, or the AMR configuration—may also contribute.
+The piecewise-parabolic method \citep{1984JCoPh..54..174C} used by \cite{2014ApJ...782...12P} is generally less diffusive and more accurate in smooth regions than the MC reconstruction adopted here.
+However, because the time-integration scheme and Riemann solvers employed in their work are not documented, a more detailed comparison with \cite{2014ApJ...782...12P} is not possible here.
 A more detailed investigation is warranted to assess how different coupling strategies (fully coupled vs.\ operator-split) influence post-shock burning dynamics and the formation of secondary shocks.